nnest/sparrow/README.md

   ${@3}: {"index": {"_index": "twitter", "_type": "tweet", "_id": "301" }}
   ${@4}: {"user": "bulk-two", "message": "From Bulk Command"}
 ```

+To handle the response, implements the `CommandExecutionHandler`.
+No matter how the request sending, sync or async, always use execution handler to handle response.
+There are `NoopCommandExecutionHandler` and `AbstractJacksonCommandExecutionHandler` for quickly implementation.

 # License
 MIT